Cincinnati-Design-LAB/architour/src/content/buildings/kenton-county-public-library.md

 address: |-
   502 Scott Boulevard
   Covington, KY
-date_of_completion: "1974"
+date_of_completion: '1974'
-interior_accessibility: Handicap accessible
+public_access: Handicap accessible
 architect: Robert Ehmet Hayes and Associates
 renovations: >-
   Expansion and renovation including a new public lobby and recladding the exterior of the building.
-renovation_date: "2013"
+renovation_date: '2013'
 renovation_architect: DesignGroup
 ---